-There are two fellowships available total.
-Fellowships most often begin in July.
-An additional fellowship slot is available for individuals who bring their own funding.
+There are two fellowship slots in total, typically starting in July each year.
+An additional slot is available for candidates who bring their own funding.
 For more information, please visit the CPEP website.

-During the latter part of the first year and into the second year, the fellow does rotations in Pharmacy, Hospital Epidemiology, and Public Health as well as in Clinical Microbiology and Infectious Diseases services of large teaching hospitals in the DC area.
-Later on in the second year, the fellow returns to one or two subspecialty sections in the Microbiology Service for a longer period of time.
-During this second rotation, the fellow is given the responsibility of overseeing the section and becomes more deeply involved with method development for the section, trouble shooting and problem solving, serving as the technical and clinical consultant for the technologists and the supervisor of the section.
+In the latter part of the first year and into the second, fellows broaden their experience by undertaking rotations in Pharmacy, Hospital Epidemiology, and Public Health, as well as Clinical Microbiology and Infectious Diseases services at major teaching hospitals in the DC area.
+During the second year, fellows return to one or two subspecialty areas in Microbiology for extended periods, taking on roles that involve overseeing the section, method development, troubleshooting, and serving as consultants.

-Qualified candidates must have an MD, PhD, DSc, or equivalent degree and no more than 1-2 years of postdoctoral or residency experience U.S. citizens and non-U.S. citizenship are eligible to apply.
-Non-U.S. citizens are eligible to apply.
+Qualified candidates should hold an MD, PhD, DSc, or equivalent degree and have a maximum of 1-2 years of postdoctoral or residency experience.
+Both U.S. citizens and non-U.S. citizens are eligible to apply.
 Visa assistance is available through the NIH's Division of International Services.

 How to Apply